 Tony joined Blackfriars (formerly WestLB Asset Management) in 1998 as head of the Asian desk.
 Initially responsible for managing the Compass Emerging Asian Fund, he became a co-manager of the global emerging markets funds in 2005 and took on his current role of Head of Equities at the beginning of 2009.
-He continues to have day to day responsibility for the Asian stocks across the GEM portfolios.
+He continues to have day to day responsibility for the Asian stocks across the GEM portfolios and co-manages the Blackfriars Oriental Focus Fund.
 Tony began his investment career in 1988 at National Mutual Life where he was responsible for insurance funds across the Asia Pacific region before going on to manage two Asian unit trusts at the Japanese investment bank Sanwa International.
 Prior to joining Blackfriars, Tony was at General Accident in London for 5 years where he ran the Asia Pacific desk managing a range of pension and life funds.
 He earned a first class honours degree in Applied Physics from Brunel University, followed by 4 years post-graduate research with the Electro-Optics teams at Brunel and Reading Universities.

 Anastasia gained over 15 years’ experience in GEM and frontier markets in London, New York and Russia before joining Blackfriars in 2014.
 Her early career was spent as senior analyst at Firebird Management in New York, one of the oldest and best performing emerging markets funds globally, where she focused on Russian & Eastern European portfolio & private equity investments, as well as frontier & emerging markets companies.
 In 2006 Anastasia moved to Moscow to open Bank of America Merrill Lynch Russia & CIS office as Head of Research and Strategist.
 Following the successful build-up of a strong research team, Anastasia was responsible for Merrill Lynch’s Russian Sales & Trading in Equities & Derivatives during 2007-2009.
 Most recently, Anastasia was Head of EMEA Sales at BNP Paribas in London from 2011-2013 where she also managed a successful EMEA long/short portfolio for a specialist boutique.
 Anastasia holds a PhD from Moscow Lomonosov State University in International Relations and Masters from Columbia University in International Finance.